ram1123/CMS_FulllSimulation/README.md

 The main script, [GetFullSimScriptsFromMCCM.py](GetFullSimScriptsFromMCCM), depends mainly on three external files.
 They are:

 1. [ChainDownloadLinkFromMccM_dict.py](utils/ChainDownloadLinkFromMccM_dict.py) - Contains the chain name and the download link from McM.
+This file also serves as the bookkeeping file for the chain name and the download link.
     - When you run the main script, i.e. [GetFullSimScriptsFromMCCM.py](GetFullSimScriptsFromMCCM.py), it will use the information from this file and obtains the text file named [CMSSWConfigFile.txt](utils/CMSSWConfigFile.txt).
 This contains the basic infomration that will be used to to setup the full simulation script for the condor job.
 If you already have the configuration files,